 Proactive not Reactive; Preventative not Remedial

 This principle emphasizes early privacy risk mitigation methods, and requires a clear commitment, at the highest levels, to set and enforce high standards of privacy – generally higher than the standards set by laws and regulation.
-This privacy commitment SHALL be demonstrably shared throughout by user communities and stakeholders in a culture of continuous improvement.
+This privacy commitment SHALL be demonstrably shared throughout by user communities and relevant stakeholders in a culture of continuous improvement.

 Demonstrable Leadership

-Software engineering methods and procedures SHALL be in place to ensure that ensure a clear commitment, at the highest levels, to prescribe and enforce high standards of privacy protection, generally higher than prevailing legal requirements.
+Software engineering methods and procedures SHALL be in place that assure a clear commitment, at the highest levels, to prescribe and enforce high standards of privacy protection, generally higher than prevailing legal requirements.

 Defined Community of Practice

-Software engineering methods and procedures SHALL be in place to ensure that a demonstrable privacy commitment is shared by organization members, user communities and stakeholders.
+Software engineering methods and procedures SHALL be in place to ensure that a demonstrable privacy commitment is shared by organization members, user communities and relevant stakeholders.

 Proactive and Iterative

-Software engineering methods and procedures SHALL be in place to ensure continuous processes are in place to identify privacy and data protection risks arising from poor designs, practices and outcomes, and to mitigate unintended or negative impacts in proactive and systematic ways.
+Software engineering methods and procedures SHALL be in place to ensure continuous processes are in place to identify privacy and data protection risks arising from poor designs, practices and outcomes, and to mitigate unintended or negative privacy impacts in proactive and systematic ways.

 Privacy as the Default

-This principle emphasizes establishing firm, automatic, limits to all collection, use, retention and disclosure of personally data in a given system.
+This principle emphasizes establishing firm, automatic, limits to all collection, use, retention and disclosure of personal data in a given system.
 Where the need or use of personal data is not clear, there is to be a presumption of privacy and the precautionary principle is to apply: the default settings are to be the most privacy protective.

 This Privacy by Design principle:

-has the biggest impact on managing data privacy risks, by effectively eliminating risk at the earliest stages of the information life cycle.
+has the greatest impact on managing data privacy risks, by effectively eliminating risk at the earliest stages of the data life cycle.

-prescribes the strongest level of data protection and is most closely associated with limiting use(s) of personal data to the intended, primary purpose(s) of collection;
+prescribes the strongest level of data protection and is most closely associated with limiting use(s) of personal data to the intended, primary purpose(s) of collection; and

-is the most under threat in the current era of ubiquitous, granular and exponential data collection, uses and disclosures; and
+is the most under threat in the current era of ubiquitous, granular and exponential data collection, uses, disclosures and retention.

 The default starting point for designing all software-enabled information technologies and systems SHALL be NO collection of personally identifying information —unless and until a specific and compelling purpose is defined.

 As a rule, default user settings SHALL be maximally privacy-enhancing.
-This approach is sometimes described as “data minimization” or “precautionary principle,” and must be the first line of defense.
-Non-collection, non-retention and non-use of personally-identifiable information supports all of the other PbD principles.
+This rule is sometimes described as “data minimization” or “precautionary” principle, and must be the first line of defense.
+Non-collection, non-retention and non-use of personal data is integral to, and supports, all of the other PbD principles.

 Purpose Specificity

-Privacy commitments SHALL be expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personally-identifiable information.
+Privacy commitments SHALL be expressed by documenting clear and concise purpose(s) for collecting, using and disclosing personal information.
 Purposes may be described in other terms, such as goals, objectives, requirements, or functionalities.
-For the purposes of engineering software:
+In the context of engineering software designs:

 Purposes must be limited and specific; and